Introduction to Coronary Artery Disease (Ischemic Heart Disease) & Use of ECG

 Infarction, on the other hand, affects myocardial depolarization (frankly, dead myocardial cells do not depolarize) which affects the QRS complex.
 The most characteristic finding is abnormally large Q waves (referred to as pathological Q waves).
 Other common findings are reduced R-wave amplitude (due to loss of viable myocardium) and fragmented or notched QRS complexes.

-ECG changes in myocardial ischemia and infarction is discussed in great detail in this book.
-Over 100 book pages, filled with examples, are devoted to this topic.
+ECG changes in myocardial ischemia and infarction will be discussed in great detail.

 Use of ECG to classify stages of coronary artery disease